How Long Does a Silk Press Last and 5 Tips to Making it Last Longer

 Still, think you can master this style at home?
 I'm sure you can!

-While I advise getting a silk press done by a professional, I understand that sometimes a visit to the salon is not in the budget.
-I suggest getting a free consultation with a hair care professional to gain a clear understanding of your hair health and the products and techniques you need to use.
+While I advise getting a silk press done by a professional, I understand that sometimes a visit to the salon is not within the budget.
+Instead, I suggest getting a free consultation with a hair care professional to understand your hair health and the necessary products and techniques.

 Follow the steps below to achieve an in-home silk press: